What’s more fun than sitting down at your favorite bar with a few close friends to play a board game?

 Settlers of Catan is a well-known board game that is never the same experience twice.

 It’s a resource building game where you and your opponents amass natural resources (brick, grain, sheep, stone, and wood) to build settlements, cities, armies, and roads.
 Settlers plays best with 3-4 people and takes 1-2 hours to finish a game.

-You might knock this game for having too many pieces for a bar, but this game hits a definite sweet spot for appealing to competitive players while also being easy to learn and play.
+You might knock this strategy board game for having too many pieces for a bar, but this game hits a definite sweet spot for appealing to competitive players while also being easy to learn and play.